Scholarships & Funding Opportunities

 - Hirschmann grant for master’s degree students attending Swiss universities of applied sciences and arts

-- IMD MBA Scholarships: Jim Ellert MBA Scholarship / MBA Class Scholarship for Emerging Markets / MBA Future Leaders Scholarships
+- IMD MBA Scholarships: Jim Ellert MBA Scholarship / IMD Emerging Markets Scholarships / MBA Future Leaders Scholarships

 - IO-MBA Program Scholarships at the University of Geneva